uptonking/note4yaoo/note-dev-state-blog.md

   - So we’ll try to make another type of implementation.
   - where subscribers have to inform in which part of the state they’re interested in.
 - In the available solutions in the market, there’s one that implements this kind of solution the most easy way (IMHO): React-redux `connect` method.
-  - the connect method first parameter,       `mapStateToProps`, is a function that receives the updated state and returns an object that is part of this state.
+  - the connect method first parameter `mapStateToProps`, is a function that receives the updated state and returns an object that is part of this state.
   - This way the connect method knows if it must update the component’s props or not.
 - We can do the same in our little state management library.
   - Whenever someone wants to subscribe to the state changes, it will pass the callback function and other function similar to the mapStateToProps.